-- The shoes have a high 10mm drop.
+- The shoe has a high 10mm drop.

 Finding the best running shoe for hiking is about defining your goals and finding the shoe that best meets them.
-If you’re looking for the best of all worlds, the Altra Timp Trail is a good place to start since it’s not over-cushioned, not too light or too heavy, and has good runner reviews.
+If you’re looking for the best of all worlds, the Altra Timp Trail is a good place to start since it’s not over-cushioned, not too light or too heavy, and has good reviews from avid runners.

 No matter what your goals, there’s a shoe on this list that can help you reach them.